MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/getting-started/setting-up/setup-new-project.md

+---
+title: Setting up a new project with MRTK3
+description: Setting up a new project with MRTK3
+parent: Getting started with MRTK3
+---

 # Starting from a new project

 Since MRTK3 is a collection of loosely coupled packages, consuming MRTK3 is done differently than the way you consume MRTK 2.x.
 We don't ship MRTK as a Unity project, so you have to manually add MRTK3 packages to your project in order to consume them.